quixio/quix-streams/CONTRIBUTING.md

 6. Push changes to your fork.
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+## Coding standards

+To keep the code as consistent as possible, please familiarize yourself with the existing style of the project.
+If you're contributing to the Python code base, follow the [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/).
+If contributing to the C# code base, follow the [Microsoft&reg; C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).

+>  Consistency within a project is more important.
+Consistency within one module or function is the most important.

+Note that the biggest deviation from the Microsoft&reg; standards is that this project does not use `_` to indicate private members.
+Instead, you should use the format `this.abc`.